grantlouisherman/PandaCell/README.md

 # PandaCell
-this will have the ability to combine CSV, EXCEL, and other Office documents.
+This will have the ability to combine CSV, EXCEL, and other Office documents.